 Pirates seem to amuse and interest the general media, but the conventional non maritime media seems pretty clueless when it comes to analyzing what's going on and what's important to shipping professionals.
-We think the time has come for us to stop reacting to media piracy reports and state our position on piracy and what commercial maritime professionals should do about it.
+We think our best policy is to continue to not react to media piracy reports, and state our position on piracy and what commercial maritime professionals should do about it.
 Our opinion on what naval professionals should do about piracy is simple and politically incorrect.
 That's why no government is going to follow our advice and the piracy problem will continue indefinitely.
 Our advice to commercial mariners and yachtsmen is more detailed and may be followed without asking anyone "may I", unless you decide to carry fire arms.

 Here is our editorial policy on pirate stories and our advice on piracy to commercial and recreational deep sea mariners.